 store.
 If one or more messages fail, the

 any failing item’s index is used to delete the corresponding token from the

 // For each message check if there was an error.

 You can find the source here.

-The new “v1” HTTP protocol doesn’t support multicast messages and any message is sent to one device only.
-Sending a message to 5 devices requires 5 requests to the FCM server.
+The new “v1” HTTP protocol doesn’t support multicast messages.
+Any message is sent to one device only, and sending a message to 5 devices requires 5 requests to the FCM server.

 If a device token fails (error code

 UNREGISTERED), the token should be

 deleted.
 Again, your server needs to know which token the message was sent to.